 In 2017, a EUR 3.7m total gain in fair value of investment properties was recognized.
 That translated into EUR 0.4m average gain per property.
 The largest fair value gains were recorded for Duetto I and Europa SC for each exceeding EUR 1.0m.
 Gains for Domus Pro, Upmalas Biroji and Vainodes I were in the region of EUR 0.5-1.0m each.
 For three properties in the portfolio (G4S Headquarters, Sky Supermarket and Piirita) fair value losses were recognized in 2017.
-Key assumptions used by the independent appraisers for valuations of the Issuer's properties are provided in Table.
+Key assumptions used by the independent appraisers for valuations of the Issuer's properties are provided in Table 30: Assumptions used in independent appraisals